What are the requirements for admission? Do you have to have an MD?

 Can I receive CME credit for completing the Fellowship Program?

-CME credit is offered for the Residential Weeks and some online curriculum, totaling approximately 80-100 hours over the two years.
+CME credit is offered for the Residential Weeks and some online curriculum, totaling over 100 CME credit hours over the two year program.

 What role does Dr. Weil play in the Fellowship?